Athletic Training M.S.

 - Official transcripts from each college or university attended (including UNC).
 UNC currently requires a 3.0 minimum grade point average for regular admission to a graduate program.

-- Three letters of recommendation.
-Preferably, two of the three letters of recommendation will be from previous professors, but if that is not possible, then please make sure the letters of recommendation speak to your ability to perform well in a rigorous academic program.
+- Two letters of recommendation.
+It is suggested (but not required) that at least one letter be authored by a credentialed Athletic Trainer.
+Please make sure the letters of recommendation speak to your ability to perform well in a rigorous academic program.
 Please use the online format provided by ATCAS.

 Admission Requirements: Graduate School